shoefer/shoefer.github.io/_posts/2015-12-29-learning-functions.markdown

 Moreover, if you learn from training data of the form (input, output), the approach is called *supervised learning*.
 The picture is that the pupil comes up with different inputs, and a supervisor gives the pupil a hint by telling her the right output, and the pupil tries to figure out the regularity (aka function) from these hints.

 Finally, there are two general types of supervised learning, which depend on the type of function you want to learn.
-If you learn to map an input to a continuous number (as done in the stock price example), the learning task is called a *regression task*; if you map the input to a category (as in the [image classification example](/intuitivemi/2015/07/19/data-numbers-representations.html)), it is called a *classification task*.
-Just so you know.
+If you learn to map an input to a continuous number (as done in the stock price example), the learning task is called a *regression task*; in the last post we called this fitting a line *through* the data.
+In contrast, if you map the input to a category (as in the [image classification example](/intuitivemi/2015/07/19/data-numbers-representations.html)), it is called a *classification task*.
+We solve this class by finding a (hyper)plane or line that *separates* the data.

 In the next post, we will critically assess what we have done, and find out that there is a fundamental issue in learning from data which we have neglected so far.
-It is coarsely related to the question "why did we actually use a straight line, and not something with the shape of a [Currywurst](https://en.wikipedia.org/wiki/Currywurst#/media/File:Currywurst_%26_Pommes_frites.jpg)?"
+It is coarsely related to the question: why did we actually use a straight line, and not something with the shape of a curve or a snake?

 ### [TL;DR](http://de.urbandictionary.com/define.php?term=tl%3Bdr):
 - Machine intelligence learns functions from data